Team Health Check Debrief Guide

 • The 4th column (with arrows) is benchmarking the measure against all results from people who have responded across all organisations who have taken this team health check

 3. Ask your team the questions.
-You can capture the discussion in the template at the link below.
+You can capture the discussion in the template at the bottom of this page.

 • Do any of the results surprise you?